Dumb Communication Devices @ ÉCAL

-When I was giving a workshop at ÉCAL in Lausanne, Switzerland, I asked the students to come up with novel communication devices.
-Erika Marthins, Arthur Moscatelli, Pietro Alberti and Andrea Ramìrez Aburto built a color to smell translator which they called “Bouquet” within just one week!
+When I was giving a workshop at ÉCAL in Lausanne, Switzerland, these were the questions that I asked the students.
+Erika Marthins, Arthur Moscatelli, Pietro Alberti and Andrea Ramìrez Aburto found an answer with their synesthetic color to smell translator.
+A device that they called “Bouquet”.

 The cone shaped device has an optical sensor built in its tip, with which it can recognize different colors.
 Inside the cone's bottom is a stepper motor controlled disc, that turns pads with according scents directly under the nose of the operator.
 If you'd point it to a red color for example, the disc would turn a cotton pad, which is soaked with strawberry aroma, to the device's smell opening.